NeuralDotNet/NeuralDotNet.github.io/README.md

 ## About Us

-NeuralDotNet is a student research group focused on algorithms implementing artificial intelligence.
+NeuralDot is a student research group focused on algorithms implementing artificial intelligence.

 We pick up interesting papers to break them down and understand them thoroughly.